Peaceful teachings of Islam

 Despite the peaceful teachings of Islam, misconceptions persist about the religion being inherently violent.
 These misunderstandings often stem from misinterpretations of Islamic texts or the actions of individuals who do not represent the faith.
 It is essential to differentiate between the teachings of Islam and the behavior of some Muslims.

 The Quran clearly states, “Whoever kills a soul unless for a soul or for corruption [done] in the land – it is as if he had slain mankind entirely.
 And whoever saves one – it is as if he had saved mankind entirely.”
 (Quran 5:32).
 This verse underscores the sanctity of human life and the importance of preserving it.
+For learners who wish to retain verses that encourage compassion, justice, and peace, How to Memorize the Quran offers a structured starting point.

 Examples of Muslims Advocating Peace